Chicks & Ducklings

 -Use a plastic waterer only with apple cider vinegar.

--Electrovite DVL can be found at your local feed or at your hardware store if they carry other poultry or livestock supplies.
+-Electrovite DVL can be found at your local feed or your hardware store if they carry other poultry or livestock supplies.

-Wild Acres prefers to use Bragg Apple Cider Vinegar especially with our youngest chicks, poults and waterfowl as it contains the amazing Mother of Vinegar, which occurs naturally as strand-like enzymes of connected protein molecules.
-Certified organic Bragg Organic Raw Apple Cider Vinegar is unfiltered, unheated and unpasteurized.
+Wild Acres prefers to use Bragg Apple Cider Vinegar, especially with our youngest chicks, poults, and waterfowl as it contains the amazing Mother of Vinegar, which occurs naturally as strand-like enzymes of connected protein molecules.
+Certified organic Bragg Organic Raw Apple Cider Vinegar is unfiltered, unheated, and unpasteurized.

-With the regular use of Braggs Apple Cider Vinegar we have found that our chicks feather out quicker and are a lot healthier when compared to chicks given the regular filtered apple cider vinegar.
+With the regular use of Braggs Apple Cider Vinegar, we have found that our chicks feather out quicker and are a lot healthier when compared to chicks given the regular filtered apple cider vinegar.
 We find Bragg Apple Cider Vinegar also benefits our own health and it tastes great mixed in salads.
 You can find it at your local grocery store.

 Bragg Apple Cider Vinegar Details